TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 #### Compare 2 popular CI systems, one of them should be Jenkins!
 #### What is Docker, why is it useful?
 #### Compare 2 popular Test Automation IDE, one of them should be Katalon Studio!

+the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with a software release candidate.
+Continuous testing includes the validation of both functional requirements and non-functional requirements; the scope of testing extends from validating bottom-up requirements or user stories to assessing the system requirements associated with overarching business goals.